Hospitals recruit international nurses to fill pandemic shortages - ExBulletin

 Hospitals recruit international nurses to fill pandemic shortages

-BILLINGS Before Mary Venus was offered a job as a nurse at a hospital here, she had never heard of Billings or visited the United States.
-A native of the Philippines, she researched her potential internet movement, set aside her anxiety about Montana’s cold winters, and got the job done unnoticed.
+Before Mary Venus was offered a job as a nurse at a hospital here, she had never heard of Billings or visited the United States.
+A native of the Philippines, she researched her potential internet mobility, put aside her anxiety about Montana’s cold winters, and got the job unseen.

 Venus has been in Billings since mid-November, working in a surgical healing unit at the Billings Clinic, Montana’s largest hospital in his most populous city.
 She and her husband settled into an apartment, bought a car and are settling there.
 They recently celebrated their first wedding anniversary.
 Maybe, she thought, this could be a home forever.